ryankooy/liri-node-app/README.md

 ### Concert-This

-When a user inputs `node liri concert-this <artist name>`, Liri requests data from the Bands In Town API, returning information about the next 15 concert dates for the selected artist, and then populates that data within the CLI; venue names and locations are included in these results.
+When a user inputs `node liri concert-this <artist name>`, Liri requests data from the Bands In Town API, returning information about the next 15 concert dates for the selected artist, and then displays the data; venue names and locations are included in these results.
 The user is notified if no shows are found.

 ![the 'concert-this' command](https://media.giphy.com/media/eMDz5RbxdTtlcosaOn/giphy.gif)